-Here's where Greensboro-High Point rents stand as of June 2026, across all property types — apartments, condos, townhomes, and single-family homes.
+Here's where Greensboro-High Point rents landed in July 2026, across all property types — apartments, condos, townhomes, and single-family homes.

 | Metric | Value | Change |